caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 (for purposes of this workshop)

-- A unique identifier (a.k.a a key)
+- A unique identifier as a "key"
 - A name
 - A URL where it was found
-- A list of ingredients and measures (table)
+- A list of ingredients and measures (CSV data)
-- A description of the preparation process
+- A description of the preparation process (free format text)

 # Getting started, strategy.

-- Mockup using HTML
+1. Mockup using HTML
-- Defining some behaviors
+2. Defining some behaviors
-- Setting up our web service
+3. Setting up our web service
-- Wire up our human interface
+4. Wire up and improve

-# Mockup, What would be needed from a web form?
+# Mockup, what does our metadata look like?

 name
-: `input` element
+: A line of text.
+Held by an`input` element

 url
-: `input` element
+: A URL.
+Held by an `input` element of type "url"

 ingredients
-: `textarea` or table?
+: A CSV table.
+Held by a `textarea` or for display a `table`.

 preparation
-: `textarea`
+: Free text.
+Held by a `textarea` element

-We need a submit button.
+We'll need a submit button to save a new or edited recipe.

 # Mockup, What would the web form look like?

+This is our edit page so it should be named [edit.html](htdics/edit.html) in the "htdocs" directory.

 ~~~html
 <!DOCTYPE html>